Packing Tips for Global Village Volunteers

 - Antibacterial wet wipes (useful for many things)

-- Prescription eyeglasses, contact lenses and solutions
+- Prescription eyeglasses, contact lenses and cleaning supplies

 - Watch (a cheap one that can double as an alarm clock, or a travel alarm clock)

 - A money belt or pouch (to wear under your clothes) or small purse for carrying a few items out to dinner or while sightseeing

 - Passport, airline tickets, immunization record, in-country contacts & itinerary

 - A photocopy of your passport, tickets, contact info (packed in your suitcase)